 Around our table we have shared laughter and tears.
 We have made crafts.
 We have celebrated birthdays.
 We have talked about the "highs" and "lows" of our day.
 I have built numerous Lego sets with my son.
 I have colored in countless coloring books with my girls.

 Around our table we share breakfast and dinner together nearly every day.
 It gives us the opportunity to start our day together ... to pray together ... to read a short Bible story together and to express our dependence upon God.
 It also gives us the opportunity to come back together as a family toward the end of the day and share our experiences.
 What made us happy?
 What made us sad?
 We eat.
 We share.
 We laugh.
-And, in all honesty, with 4 kids under 7 ... there are times when we get mad at our table as well.
-It's not all butterflies and rainbows, but I wouldn't change a thing.
+And, in all honesty, with 4 kids under 7 ... there are times when we get mad as well.
+It's not all butterflies and rainbows at our table, but I wouldn't change a thing.

 Around our table our kids have learned responsibility.
 They have to help set up for dinner.
 They have to help clean up after dinner.
-They have to learn that, to get a "treat" means they have to eat their vegetables ... even the ones they don't like.
-It helps them learn to pitch in.
-It gives us a sense of unity.
+They have to learn to eat their vegetables ... even the ones they don't like.
 It provides an opportunity to show gratitude.
 As much as I can, I remind our kids to say "thank you" to mom for all the work she has put in to making the meal happen.
 (My wife is an amazing cook, by the way!)

 Around the table, we've exposed kids to different cultures.
 We've tried to make different foods that different cultures may eat.
 We talk about different countries.
 It's helped broaden the world for our kids and helps them realize there is a much greater world out there than what they'll find in our hometown.